MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 6. When the **Updates successful** dialog box appears, select **close**.
 In the **multi-factor authentication** window, verify Holly's MFA Status has changed to **Enabled**.
 Close the **Multi-factor authentication** tab in your Edge browser.
 This should return you to the **Microsoft 365 admin center** tab.

-7. You must now sign out of Microsoft 365 as Holly, close your browser session (to clear cache), open a new session, and then log back in as Holly using MFA.
+7. You must now sign out of Microsoft 365 as Holly, close your browser session (to clear cache), open a new session, and then log back into Microsoft 365 as Holly using MFA.
 The first time you sign back in after having MFA enabled for your user account, you will be asked for the authentication information needed for MFA, such as your phone number and authentication options.
 You will then be texted a verification code to validate the authentication process works.
 You will perform these steps in the remaining portion of this task.<br/>

 	You must begin by signing out of Microsoft 365 as Holly, so select the **HD** user icon in the upper right corner of the browser and in the **Holly Dickson** window that appears, select **Sign out**.